Plan your own tour in Indonesia

 For tourists from most countries it is possible to get a visa on arrival (visitor visa).
 The visa costs 500,000 IDR.

 It is possible to arrange a visa online from 14 days to 48 hours before departure.
 This saves time on arrival.
 Another advantage is that the visa (which is issued for 30 days as standard) can also be extended online with another 30 days.

 Want to save even more time?
 Fill out in the customs form online too.
 This saves you a lot of time at the border:

 Check the latest information on the website of the Indonesian Embassy

 Please note: your passport must be valid for at least 6 more months on the day you arrive in Indonesia!

 How do I arrange my insurance when I organise my trip myself?

-It is best to arrange your insurances with your own insurance company.
+It is best to arrange a good travel and cancellation insurance

-Many travel agencies also offer to arrange an insurance for you, but often this is more expensive than arranging your insurance with your own insurance agent.
+Many travel agencies also offer to arrange an insurance for you, but often this is more expensive than arranging an insurance yourself at an insurance company.

 This insurance reimburses the extra costs if an unexpected event would occur.
 It is also possible, for example, to insure the additional costs that would arise if you needed medical assistance during your return trip.
 Your luggage is also insured.
 Consult with your insurance company which policy suits you.